“2nd Palmetto Regiment”

 |June 3||Lieutenant Colonel Goodwyn resigned due to his wound from Savage Station.
 Major Gaillard was promoted to lieutenant colonel.|

 The regiment lost 52 men killed, 100 wounded and 17 missing out of 412 men engaged in fighting around the Bliss farm and the Wheatfield on July 2.
-Colonel Kennedy was wounded on July 2 and Lt.
-Colonel Gaillard took command of the regiment.
+Colonel Kennedy was wounded on July 2 and Lieutenant Colonel Gaillard took command of the regiment.
 Captains George M. McDowall and Robert C. Pulliam were mortally wounded, Captain Benjamin Clyburn was wounded, and 2nd Lieutenant William S. Bissell was wounded and captured.

 From Kershaw’s Brigade marker on the Gettysburg battlefield: